Home » How Long Is Residency by Specialty?

 Dermatology

 Dermatology residency is 4 years in total.
 Similar to anesthesiology residency, the first year (PGY-1) consists of general clinical training.
-Most dermatology residency programs currently provide advanced positions, so completion of a separate transitional year or preliminary year program is required.
+Most dermatology residency programs currently provide advanced positions only, so completion of a separate transitional year or preliminary year program is required.

 Emergency Medicine